ZakaHaceCosas/personaplus/DOCS.md

 ### Understanding the file structure

 It is a simple yet functional structure.
-Remember we use `@` to mark the root of the project.
-It is also used for TypeScript code as an alias.
+While not mandatory, we recommend to use the `@/` `src/` import alias.

 - `@/app/` is where each page lives.
 It starts with the main layout and a not-found page, while the _actual pages_ live in `app/(tabs)/`.
 - `@/core/` is where the PersonaPlus Core lives.
 It's a "library" (to call it somehow) that provides all the medical calculations, functions, and other tools needed to turn our buttons and timers into meaningful data, stats, and more, for the user.